mardix/litedom/readme.md

 I'm Mardix, an inventor, a creator and a UI Tech Lead Application Engineer at Bank of America, NA, in Charlotte, NC, USA.

 I love to invent stuff.
 I love to make stuff.
 I love UI.
-I love Javascript.
+I love JavaScript.
 I love Python.

 If you have any suggestions, questions or anything, please don't hesitate to reach out.